liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 #### Adjusting Portal Properties [](id=adjusting-portal-properties)

-As a Liferay system administrator, you must ensure that the same credentials and authentication are being used in @product_name@ and in the external repository.
+As a Liferay system administrator, you must ensure that the same credentials and authentication are being used in @product@ and in the external repository.
 [LDAP](/discover/deployment/-/knowledge_base/7-0/ldap) is a typical mechanism you can use to synchronize them.
 If you don't have LDAP, you need to ensure manually that the credentials and authentication methods are the same.